 --Step 2: Then I asked them to exaggerate their fears to such proportions that the idea of the worry became ridiculous.
 Bethany pictured herself becoming so large that she had to be wheeled out on a forklift to the bars, which then broke as soon as she laid her hands on them.
 Bethany then stated, "I thought it was actually so funny that I told my best friend, and we both had a laugh about it!
 It feels really good to be able to laugh at your fears!"
 By replacing actual anxiety about weight with exaggerated worries, the client can better assess his or her reality.

 Think about your bulimic client.
 Could he or she benefit from the CBT technique "Exploding with Exaggeration"?

-On this track, we discussed three manifestations of depression in bulimic clients.
+In this section, we discussed three manifestations of depression in bulimic clients.
 These three manifestations of depression included: guilt; worthlessness; and social withdrawal.

-On the next track, we will examine three concepts related to self-image distortion in bulimic clients.
+In the next section, we will examine three concepts related to self-image distortion in bulimic clients.
 These three concepts related to self-image distortion in bulimic clients include: weight-obsessive thoughts; overestimating size; and unrealistic standards.

 Others who bought this Eating Disorders Course